ducthang-vu/memory---game/README.md

 1 - The player chooses the difficulty level: 1, 2, 3 or 4.
 These levels require the player to solve a game with a deck of respectively 16, 32, 48 and 64 cards.

-2 - A deck of cards is composed of pairs of cards with the same rank, ranks are defined randomly by the program with values between 10 and 99, included.
+2 - A deck of cards is composed of pairs of cards with the same rank.
+Ranks are defined randomly by the program with values between 10 and 99, included.

 3 - The cards are shuffled and laid face-down.